Hearing Aid Brands & Prices Canada

 - Wireless connectivity such as Bluetooth streaming

-What should not change when you choose different styles is how much the hearing aid costs.
-A CIC (completely in the canal) premium hearing aid typically costs the same as a RITE (receiver in the ear) premium hearing aid.
+What does not change between different hearing aid styles is how much the hearing aid costs.
+For example, a CIC (completely in the canal) premium hearing aid typically costs the same as an RITE (receiver in the ear) premium hearing aid.
 To learn more about the many styles and sizes available please check out our hearing aid types page.

 Factors Determining the Appropriate Prescription and the Price of Hearing Aids

-For those that are less active, an advanced or standard level hearing could suffice.
-The important factor to remember is that premium hearing aids work much better in noisy environments and allow for much more fine tuning than do lower level hearing aids.
+Pertaining to the differences between technology levels, the one important thing to remember is that premium hearing aids perform much better in noisy environments, sound more natural, and allow for more fine tuning than do lower technology hearing aids.